 An install base can have multiple partners such as Customer, Employee Responsible, Service Technician, Service Technician team, and so on.
 Details of these partners should be logically inherited (applicable) at the lower levels of the install base items.
 This is in order to avoid partner maintenance at every level which is difficult to manage and not desirable for business users.

-SAP Hybris Cloud for Service has the out-of-the-box capability where Involved Parties (Partners) maintained at the install base level are applicable to all items (lower levels) unless different Involved Parties (Partners) are maintained at the lower items.
+SAP Service Cloud has the out-of-the-box capability where Involved Parties (Partners) maintained at the install base level are applicable to all items (lower levels) unless different Involved Parties (Partners) are maintained at the lower items.
 In SAP CRM, the logical inheritance of Partners and Address is supported for the lower level of the install base components but is limited to searches only.

 3. Competitor Products Installed at Customer Install Bases

 Competitor product information can be used for product recommendations and for cross-sell during service or sales processes.
 SAP CRM does not offer the capability to maintain competitor products at the install base.
-However, Cloud for Service comes with this functionality.
+However, SAP Service Cloud comes with this functionality.

 4. Create Service Ticket from Install Base Item Overview

 The SAP CRM install base view has an assignment block with a list of service orders created for equipment or install base, but it does not allow the creation of a new ticket.
-In Cloud for Service, a ticket can be created from the registered product view or – when creating a ticket – the agent can search for a registered product and add it to the ticket.
+In Service Cloud, a ticket can be created from the registered product view or - when creating a ticket - the agent can search for a registered product and add it to the ticket.